binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 The first sentence of the docstring briefly summarizes the main purpose of the function.
 A subsequent paragraph could go into more detail if needed (see the extended example).
 The `Parameters` section names all function arguments (e.g. `shapefile_path`), their type (e.g. `str`), additional information such as the format or if it is an optional argument if applicable, as well as an explanation.
 The `Returns` section names the type of the returned object and gives a brief description.

 #### R
-In R you can use the lines just before defining a function to do the same.
+In R, you can use the lines just before defining a function to do the same.
 A good introduction can be found in the [tidyverse style guide](http://style.tidyverse.org/documentation.html){:target="_blank"}.

 ### Inline
-Throughout your script or notebook, you should provide information on assumptions you make and reasons for why you do non-obvious steps.
+Throughout your script or notebook, you should provide information on assumptions you make and reasons for why you perform non-obvious steps.
 Remember, this not only helps others, but also yourself!

 > “Code tells you how, comments tell you why.” — [Jeff Atwood (Coding Horror)](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/){:target="_blank"}